 “Is this really free?
 And, if so, what’s the catch?”

-For a long time now, I’ve wanted to write this article to answer these questions which I repeatedly receive in email.
-So now, when I receive those emails, I’ll refer you back to this article rather than spend 5 – 10 minutes composing a personal reply.
 I’m no different than anyone else: When I read or hear that something is free, I expect that there is a catch.
 At the very least, I’ll have to sign up for a membership, or read an ad, or somehow allow for my email address to find its way to a junk list.
 And I have issues with that.
-So, without further ado, here is what “Free” means when I say I’ll provide you with a free evaluation:

 There Has to Be a Catch, Right?

 Not exactly.
 If anything, the “catch” is that I am overly sympathetic to the pitfalls of unemployment, particularly for “grown-ups” (those of us over the age of 30 or so).
 College kids facing the job market for the first time have ample opportunities for free assistance via their college career centers.
 But once you’ve been out of school for a few decades, and after you’ve worked for an employer long enough that the job market has made significant changes, you are at an immediate disadvantage upon re-entering the job market.

 During my own job search (which I eventually abandoned, by the way), I spent A LOT of time learning how to find employment in today’s market.
 I started sharing that information with LinkedIn friends who were in the same boat.
 Eventually, I discovered that I’d developed an expertise on the subject.
 And, as a writer, I knew that I could easily offer — for free — what I’d learned.
-It takes me a little time, but there is no expense to me, no sweat off my brow, no reason that I can think of to charge for the information — particularly for the unemployed!
+There is no “cost” to me other than time; there is no monetary expense to me, no sweat off my brow, no reason that I can think of to charge for the information — particularly for the unemployed!